KTZN

-KTZN (550 AM "Fox Sports 550 The Zone") is a commercial radio station licensed to serve Anchorage, Alaska.
+KTZN (550 AM "Fox Sports 550 The Zone") is a commercial radio station licensed to Anchorage, Alaska, United States.
 The station is owned by iHeartMedia, Inc. Its studios are located at Dimond Center in Anchorage, and its transmitter is located off Dowling Road in Southeast Anchorage.
 The station was once an affiliate of ESPN Radio until June 24, 2023, when it switched to Fox Sports Radio.